 A Sacred Cow

 Helvetica is a sacred cow amongst graphic artists.
 It’s the only font I know of with its own feature-length film.
 I’m not exactly sure why designers have such a fetish for it, but if I had to guess, I’d say it has to do with the way the font is perfectly balanced.
 It’s well-designed, no doubt, but the real magic is its unobtrusiveness.
-Helvetica is bland.
-It’s the perfect lettering for any designer, simply because it doesn’t stand out.
+It’s bland.
+In short, it’s the perfect lettering for any designer, simply because it doesn’t stand out.
 That’s why it’s so popular, and that’s why I don’t particularly care for it.

 Helvetica vs. Arial